hyl3rid/blog/data/blog/lasagna.md

 # Vegetable Lasagna

 Vegetable lasagna is a scrumptious, wholesome, and easy-to-make dish that you can enjoy with your friends and family on weekends.
-The vegetables cooked in a tangy tomato-y sauce, creamy and buttery classic béchamel sauce and a layer of cheese in-between lasagna sheets make this dish everyone's favorite!

 ## Origin of Lasagna